yereverluvinunclebert/Panzer-Tank-Network-In-Gauge-Xwidget/README.md

 # Panzer Tank-Network-In-Gauge Xwidget

+This widget is now deprecated and is retained for historical reasons only, it still works but time moves ever onward - please use the VB6 version instead that you will find here: https://github.com/yereverluvinunclebert/Panzer-Network-Gauge-VB6

 Dieselpunk Desktop Network IN widget, written in Jscript for the XWidget Engine.
 Created for XP, Vista, Win7, 8, 10+ as well as the Apple Mac/Linux using Wine.

 This Panzer OUT widget is an attractive dieselpunk Xwidget for your desktop.
 The Network OUT gauge displays Network traffic coming into your desktop/laptop.
 Functional and gorgeous at the same time.
 This Widget is a moveable widget that you can move anywhere around the desktop as you require.
 I created for the World of Tanks and War Thunder communities.
 The graphics are my own, I took original inspiration from a clock face by Italo Fortana.